 - Measure the macaroni and the salt into a 12 to 14 inch skillet or medium saucepan.
 Add enough water to just barely cover the pasta.
 Bring to a boil over high heat, stirring often.

-- Reduce heat to low and stir in the cheese.
+- Increase heat to medium-high and, while stirring continuously, bring it up to a simmer.
+Immediately drop the heat down to low and stir in the cheese and cold butter, if using.
 Stir continuously until cheese has melted and the sauce has thickened, about 1-2 more minutes.

 - Taste and add salt and/or pepper to taste.